Ildershaw History, Family Crest & Coats of Arms

 Early Notables of the Ildershaw family (pre 1700)

-More information is included under the topic Early Ildershaw Notables in all our PDF Extended History products and printed products wherever possible.
+Another 159 words (11 lines of text) are included under the topic Early Ildershaw Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ildershaw family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Ildershaw were among those contributors: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..